Mohamed-Asif-1000/Wildlife-Photography-website/README.md

 ## 📌 Usage

--**View Animals**: Explore different wildlife sections with images and videos.
+- **View Animals**    : Explore different wildlife sections with images and videos.

--**Gallery & Videos**: Enjoy interactive and responsive layouts.
+- **Gallery & Videos**: Enjoy interactive and responsive layouts.

--**Join Form**: Submit your details using the form.
+- **Join Form**       : Submit your details using the form.

--**Navigation**: Use the responsive menu to quickly move between sections.
+- **Navigation**      : Use the responsive menu to quickly move between sections.

 ---